fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  Counter23017 shows how to use the task manager to schedule updating of the screen.

  The code is integrated with the IOAbstraction and TaskmanagerIO libraries.

+ I am extending the examples to include a 20 by 4 display, starting with HelloI2C20x4 to sort out the basics.